msoutojr/IFT-6759-Photovoltaic-forecast/README.md

 * The experiments were executed using Python 3.7 and require the NumPy, Pandas, PyTorch, and Sci-kit Learn libraries.

-* The dataset is available in the discipline cluster and must be placed in the folder 'data': images_trainval.npy, images_test.npy, pv_log_trainval.npy, pv_log_test.npy, datetime_trainval.npy, datetime_test.npy.
+* The dataset is available in the course cluster and must be placed in the folder 'data': images_trainval.npy, images_test.npy, pv_log_trainval.npy, pv_log_test.npy, datetime_trainval.npy, datetime_test.npy.

 ---